View Document Text

 Our investment advisor representatives conduct at least annual reviews of client portfolios.
 A review may

-or significant withdrawal into or from a client’s account or securities are transferred.
-During a review,
+or significant withdrawal from a client’s account, or the transfer of securities.
+During a review, accounts are

-Accounts are rebalanced to ensure proper asset allocation.
+Accounts may be rebalanced to ensure proper asset allocation.

-Portfolios are reviewed to ensure they are managed in a tax-efficient manner.
+Portfolios are reviewed to ensure they are managed in a tax-efficient manner, as appropriate.

-We continually research and monitor all positions in our clients’ accounts.
-These positions are maintained or
+We regularly monitor the investments held in client accounts.
+These positions are maintained or sold based

 Our advisors usually meet with clients at least once per year either in person, on the phone or via an online